mikemaccana/outdated-browser-rework/README.md

 			.pipe(gulp.dest('./public/js/dist'))

 Doing this will mean that `dist/oldbrowser.js` will only include `outdated-browser-rework` and its dependency `user-agent-parser`, without anything else to get in the way.

+### For Webpack users

+Someone using Webpack please provide Webpack instructions!

 ## Outdated Browser Rework Version 2 notes